 others...' - via the Tor Project

 The United States Federal Trade Commission [FTC] has announced the winners of the Commissions' Robocall Challenge Technology Achievement Award.
 Congratulations are in order for Serdar Danis and Aaron Foss!

 Fascinating take on the current accusations of information security malfeasance targeting the Department of Energy.
-Via Infoworld's Ted Samson, perhaps most telling of all, in this sorry tale, is the DOE's former Director of Security Ed McCallum's statement:
+Via Infoworld'sTed Samson, perhaps most telling of all, in this sorry tale, is the DOE's former Director of Security Ed McCallum's statement:

 "It's a continuing story of negligence," Ed McCallum, former director of the department's office of safeguards and security, told the Free Beacon. "[The department] is on the cutting edge of some of the most sophisticated military and intelligence technology the country owns and it is being treated frivolously by the Department of Energy and its political masters." - Ed McCallum, former Director, DOE, Office of Safeguards and Security

 were in place...". - United States Government Accountability Office, Actions Needed by Census Bureau to Address Weaknesses GAO-13-63

 Yes, that's right, the Department of Homeland Security has affirmed the Department's right to initiate warrantless searches of electronic devices anywhere within the so-called Fourth Amendment Free Zone [100 miles or 160.93 kilometers of an international border adjascent to any United States Possession, Territory, Protectorate or State.] [in, and of, itself, impetus to set B. Franklin, J. Adams, and T. Jefferson et al., spinning in their graves...].

 Apparently the Framework will constitute a set of standards and best practices utilized to provision industry guidance in the effort tto minimize risk related to electronic threats in critical infrastructure.
 The takeaway?
 It's all voluntary...